aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 The other potential source of error could be coming from the `upload-service`, which is in charge of uploading the image.
 Once again using the helpful `px/service_stats` script, we can gain a general overview of how our `upload-service` is doing.

-Run the below command in you Cloud9 terminal, making sure to replace `{GATEWAY_URL}` and `"/Users/example/Downloads/hat.jpeg"` while a file path from your own machine.
+Run the below command in you Cloud9 terminal.
 We used the name `wHy tHiS haT` because it has strange capitalization.

 ```bash
 curl --location --request POST ${GATEWAYSERVICE}/add --form 'name="wHy tHiS haT"' --form 'image=@"/home/ec2-user/environment/tinyhats/badhat.png"'